-We will need to continue to manage our organization and we may encounter difficulties with our staffing and any future transitions, which could adversely affect our results of operations.\
+We will need to continue to manage our organization and we may encounter difficulties with our staffing and any future transitions, which could adversely affect our results of operations.

-We will need to effectively manage our operations and facilities in order to advance our drug development programs, including those covered by our collaborations with Allergan, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development activities.
+We will need to effectively manage our operations and facilities in order to advance our drug development programs, including those covered by our collaborations with Allergan, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development and commercialization activities.
 It is possible that our infrastructure may be inadequate to support our future efforts and expected growth.
-In particular, we may have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop, including pimavanserin.
-Our corporate headquarters lease in San Diego, California will expire in June 2013 and we will need to secure alternative facilities to conduct our operations.
-While we believe there are many available and appropriate lease alternatives, any delay in securing new or adequate facilities could cause a disruption in our business.
+In particular, we will have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop, including pimavanserin.
 We may not successfully manage our operations and, accordingly, may not achieve our research, development, and commercialization goals.